Südostbahn: Rolling stock

 The NPZ sets were later replaced by Stadler FLIRT EMUs (four-car-sets), delivered between 2007 and 2013 (RABe 526 041-526 063).
 The latter were painted in the most recent SOB livery: silver, with red window band, and light gray doors.
 Additional FLIRT-III four-car-sets were delivered between 2019 and 2021 (RABe 526 001-526 006).
 The FLIRT/FLIRT-III sets operate as S-Bahn service, but also as extension units during peak-hours on InterRegio lines, i.e., for the named trains Voralpen-Express/Treno Gottardo/Aare Linth, for which new copper-red painted Traverso eight-car EMU sets (RABe 526 101/201-526 117/217) started operations between 2019 and 2021.
 Some of the FLIRT/FLIRT-III sets are named after mountain peaks along SOB operated lines.
 The names are indicated near the ends of the trainsets.

+Naming

+In Switzerland, it is common customs to name EMUs (e.g. SBB RABe 501, RABDe 500, RABe 514) and locomotives (e.g. SBB Ae 6/6, Re 6/6, Re 450, Re 460).
+Several of Südostbahn's four-car EMUs are named after Swiss mountains.
+The name, along with a line drawing of the mountain's crest line and its highest elevation in meters above sea level (Meter über Meer, m.ü.M.), are indicated near the ends of the trainset.
+The table below summarizes all named SOB trainsets:

 Services

 InterRegio

 Südostbahn (SOB) operates InterRegio (IR) services as named trains Voralpen-Express, Treno Gottardo, and Aare Linth.
 Due to the clock-face scheduling, the Swiss rail network offers passengers timely connections at most railway stations.
 Since 2018, most InterRegio lines in Switzerland are numbered and color-coded for more clarity.